-Tip: As an alternative to typing in the SSID, you can use the drop-down list or the Networks tab to view the available wireless networks, and choose the one you want.
+Tip: Instead of typing in the SSID, you can use the Network tab to view the available wireless networks.
+Double-click on the desired network.

-c.
-Click Apply to activate the connection.

-You can also enter a profile name and click Save Profile to store the current settings.
+- c.
+Click Apply to activate the connection. - d.
+Enter a name for your profile and click Save Profile to store the current settings.